-However your friend explores, I reckon there’ll be a gift idea on this list for them.
-If you’re planning on spending more than 50 bucks, a whole pineapple, they must be pretty special, so you may as well get it right.
+However your friend, family member, or special friend gets out there, I reckon there’ll be a gift idea on this list for them.
+If you’re planning on spending more than 50 bucks, a whole pineapple, they must be pretty neat, so you may as well get it right.
 I’m writing this ahead of Christmas, but to be honest any of these gifts under 100 bucks would be the perfect gift at any time of year.

 How We Choose the Outdoor Gift Ideas Under $100 on This List